by Carolyn Thomas ♥ @HeartSisters

 For example, a study* reported in The Journal of the American Medical Association followed over 3,300 patients in eight countries diagnosed with congestive heart failure (mean age ≥55 years) for about eight months post-discharge.
 Here’s what researchers concluded for those patients who had been provided pre-discharge planning along with post-discharge support (home visits, telephone contacts, clinic visits, continuous multidisciplinary home care, and day hospital care):

-“Comprehensive discharge planning plus post-discharge support for patients with congestive heart failure significantly reduced readmission rates and may improve health outcomes such as survival and quality of life without increasing costs.”
+“Comprehensive discharge planning plus post-discharge support for patients significantly reduced readmission rates and may improve health outcomes such as survival and quality of life without increasing costs.”

-Or consider also the new Discharge Lounge in the Patient Care Centre at Victoria’s Royal Jubilee Hospital – the same hospital that discharged me after my heart attack.
-It sounds like an improvement compared to my own experience there just four years ago, and a clear step in the right direction when it comes to treating patients like real live people – not just the M.I. taking up space in Bed 8.
+Consider the new Discharge Lounge in the Patient Care Centre at Victoria’s Royal Jubilee Hospital – the same hospital that discharged me after my heart attack.
+It sounds like an improvement compared to my own experience there, and a clear step in the right direction when it comes to treating patients like real live people – not just the M.I. taking up space in Bed 8.
 The Discharge Lounge offers a safe, supportive atmosphere where discharged patients and their family members can transition from 24-hour care to that long often-scary ride home.

 According to the Vancouver Island Health Authority, this lounge is staffed by a nurse who can arrange patient transportation, fax prescriptions to the patient’s pharmacy, and provide patient and family with care education before they head home.